-During the Scratch Search Phase, the responsibilities of the ASRC IC are
+- During the Scratch Search Phase, the responsibilities of the ASRC IC are - a.

-- a.
 Debriefing the QRT Leader, if appropriate; - b.
-Supervising strategy development by the Plans Section Chief; - c. {Liason Officer}: maintaining liason with the Responsible Agent and leaders of other organizations in the operation; - d. {Information Officer}: if so authorized by the Responsible Agent, assisting and dealing with members of the press, and providing information releases to the Groups for their public relations work; - e. {Safety Officer}: monitoring the operation for hazards to searchers, and in particular, assessing the physical condition of searchers for returning to the field or driving home; - f.
-Choosing a site for the Command Post and other facilities; - g.
-Continuing intelligence gathering; and - h.
+Supervising strategy development by the Plans Section Comp, - c. {Liason Officer}: maintaining liason with the Responsible Agent and leaders of other organizations in the operation; - d. {Information Officer}: if so authorized by the Responsible Agent, assisting and dealing with members of the press, and providing information releases to the Groups for their public relations work; - e.
+(Safety Officer): monitoring the operation for hazards to searchers, and in - particular, assessing the physical condition of searchers for returning to the field or driving home; - f.
+Choosing a site for the Command Post and other facilities; > Logistics Chief's Job - g.
+Continuing intelligence gathering; and ->> Plans Job mostly - h.
 Supervising the Command Staff.